openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

    The information in the list below is a draft and will be refined and improved during the month of February 2021.

-- implement gettext like translations
-- avoid having to repeat the whole configuration
-  (have a default which is used)
-- org-configurations > config and {slug}-configuration.yml > {slug}.yml,
-  backward compatible
+- Implement gettext like translations: right now translations have to be defined in the configuration file of each organization, repeating the same text over and over, we should avoid this and store the translations in a central place;

+  However, being able to customize the text for each organization is a great feature and should still be possible if needed
+- Avoid having to repeat the whole configuration options: right now the configuration of each organization contains a lot of boilerplate.
+We shall introduce default configurations and ensure the application works also when the configuration file of a specific organization misses a piece of configuration.

+  When the ability of removing specific sections or fields is needed, right now we resorted to deleting the specific part of the configuration, but once we introduce this change we will have to ensure the configuration options that would have been removed can be set to ``null`` to obtain the same result
+- Rename the directory ``org-configurations`` to ``config``, rename ``{slug}-configuration.yml`` to ``{slug}.yml``, ensure backward compatibility is maintained
-- proper server side logging
+- Implement `server side logging <https://github.com/openwisp/openwisp-wifi-login-pages/issues/82>`_
-- avoid having to repeat the URLs in the configuration
+  with a standard logger
-- reusable token validation logic
+- Implement `reusable token validation logic <https://github.com/openwisp/openwisp-wifi-login-pages/issues/100>`_
-- increase test coverage to 90%
+- Increase test coverage to 95%
-- add basic browser tests with selenium:
+- Implement basic browser testing with selenium for the following features:
+  - signup success
-  - signup
+  - signup failure (validation error)
+  - login success
-  - login
+  - login failure
   - status

 Improve netjsongraph.js for its new release